devsoc-unsw/freerooms/README.md

 # Freerooms by CSESoc

+Freerooms is a tool designed to help UNSW students find empty rooms on campus.

 🥾Have you ever wandered around campus, searching for an empty study room?🚪 Have you ever wanted to study somewhere other than the weird smelling ASB🏢, the loud corridors of Ainsworth 🏦 or the poorly decorated main library? 📚 If you are a director or exec, have you ever wanted to find a room for your in-person meetings or society event?
 Whether you're in need of a quiet study nook or a large space for your society's next big event, Freerooms has got you covered!

 🌐💡 We embrace the latest technologies to make Freerooms the best platform out there: